 And as we continue to tackle the challenge of material traceability, especially when producing the battery packs for the Volvo EX30, we have blockchain technology in place to help trace critical raw materials which now include lithium, manganese, cobalt, graphite, and nickel.

 Smarter and more sustainable materials

-To create the denim interior deco, we use fibres that would otherwise be waste products of the denim recycling process.
-When jeans are recycled, the shredded fibres are twisted into a yarn, and long fibres link with one another.
-The short fibres, however, usually fall away as waste – and we have rescued these short fibres by using them in our denim interior deco.
+To create the denim interior deco, we use fibers that would otherwise be waste products of the denim recycling process.
+When jeans are recycled, the shredded fibers are twisted into a yarn, and long fibers link with one another.
+The short fibers, however, usually fall away as waste – and we have rescued these short fibers by using them in our denim interior deco.